FanaHOVA/new-alessio/src/pages/index.md

     title: About
     section_id: about
     content: >
-      I'm currently a VP at 645 Ventures, where I invest in infrastructure software, security, and dev tools, as well as leading our engineering team.
-I previously worked at a few different startups, founded my own, played competitive Halo and Call of Duty, was involved in the Pro Evolution Soccer modding scene, and a lot more stuff.
+      I'm currently a Principal at 645 Ventures, where I invest in software infrastructure (including crypto), dev tools and security.
+I previously led engineering at a few different startups, founded my own, played competitive Halo and Call of Duty, was involved in the Pro Evolution Soccer modding scene, and a lot more stuff.
 Always happy to chat with folks with similar interests!
 You can find me at afanelli \[at] 645ventures.com, or @FanaHOVA on Twitter.
     actions: []
   - type: section_posts